piktur/theartscene/README.md

 ##### Internationalisation

 ###### Prices
+Price Books can be store explicit prices per product or factor by rate relative to parent book.
+In our case, explicit prices will be easier to maintain.

 google_currency throws NoMethod error ```synchronize``` when version other than 3.2.0.
 This dependency sets spree_core money dependency back to 6.5.0.
 But doing so permits database seed
 ```
     # https://github.com/spree-contrib/spree_multi_currency/tree/3-0-stable